askeledz/mobile-automation/README.md

 *******************************
 github location: https://github.com/mykola-mokhnach/Appium-iOS-Inspector

-Clone the project and open html page wich is inside.
+Clone the project and open html page which is inside.
 Please be aware that simulator and Appium should be up and running before.
+HINT: Place the braekpoint where you want the execution to stop and run the test in debug mode.
+      So you will be able to inspect the exact page you want.

-#### Run XCode and start app with simulator
+### Run XCode and start app with simulator
 ---------------------------------------
 you are ready for iOS test.